ryandeussing/jimhopper/_the-brain/cycles.md

 Yet around the world – not only in popular cultures but within neuroscience, psychology and psychiatry – the seeking circuitry has been largely unknown, unappreciated, and misunderstood.

 So far, aside from addiction research, the brain’s seeking circuitry has been largely unrecognized and overlooked.
-(And among addiction researchers, their remains confusion about the 'reward circuitiry,' of which the seeking circuitry is a key but often inadequately understood component.)
+(And among addiction researchers, there remains confusion about the 'reward circuitiry,' of which the seeking circuitry is a key but often inadequately understood component.)
 Similarly, the recent focus on mindfulness and other contemplative methods in psychology has involved little consideration of the seeking circuitry.
 (There are good reasons for this, including lack of knowledge of this critical aspect of brain function; a focus, shared with medicine, on treating illness and reducing suffering rather than promoting health and happiness; and fears of venturing into realms of morality, religion and spirituality.)

 Indeed, discussions of mindfulness often include cautions about the danger of seeking any result, and the concern that doing so is incompatible with mindfulness.
 Certainly seeking results can be an obstacle to mindfulness and the unsought and unexpected insights and transformations that it can bring.
 But as stated in the 'Second Noble Truth' of Buddhism, the problem is *craving conditioned by ignorance* – not seeking itself, which need not involve craving and is inseparable from normative brain function, healthy living, and embodied life itself.